Skip to Content

 RELATED: How Going Zero Waste Saved Me $12,000

 In the morning, I use a tinted SPF* as my base.
 It’s pretty sheer, but I like knowing my face is protected from the sun.
-If I have any red bumps, I’ll put on a dot or two of concealer*, then I’ll dust my face with this light powder to even everything out!
+If I have any red bumps, I’ll put on a dot or two of concealer*, then I’ll dust my face with this light homemade foundation powder to even everything out!

 I have a birth mark on my left hand which you might have noticed in several videos and photos.
 I used my hand as an example because it was easier to take consistent photos by myself.

 I have a lot of pink in my skin which only accentuates any acne I may have.
-Using this powder helps smooth everything out and give the illusion of a nice even skin tone.
+Using this powder helps smooth everything out and gives the illusion of a nice even skin tone.

+It will take some experimentation when learning how to make your own foundation that works for your skin tone.
 You’ll want to adjust all of these ingredients until you get your desired shade just right.

 Arrowroot: is great for the skin!
 It actually helps to clear acne.
 Yes, you can clear your acne while wearing this foundation.
 Arrowroot absorbs oils and sebum all while promoting natural healing.